godotneers/G.U.I.D.E/docs/_docs/usage/04_extending_guide.md

 Tips:
 - Show or hide parts of the UI as needed in `render`.
 The controller renderer is a good example for toggling multiple elements.
 - Keep the `cache_key` stable across sessions for the same visual result so the on‑disk cache can be reused.
+- In many cases, using the input as a cache key is good enough.
+If you have additional input that goes into rendering an icon (e.g., a configurable icon style), this should also go into the calculation of the cache key.
+See the controller renderer for an example.

 ### How renderers are selected